kvertacnik/Practical_Bioinformatics_Workshop/4_genome_manipulation.md

 <details>
 <summary>Answer</summary>

 Fasta sequences start with a header line.
-The header line starts with `>`, so when we search for `>`, we're looking at each fasta entry.
+The header line starts with `>`, so when we search for `>`, we're looking for each fasta entry.

 </details>
 <br>